smikhalevski/roqueform/packages/doubter-plugin/README.md

 planetField.at('name').deleteError();
 ```

-Sometimes it is required to clear errors of the field itself and all of its derived fields:
+Sometimes it is required to clear errors of the field itself and all of its child fields:

 ```ts
 planetField.clearErrors();